-- Repeals the requirement for parents or other legally obligated persons to pay a portion of the cost of their child's support, treatment, and confinement in Department of Children, Youth, and Family's Juvenile Rehabilitation residential facilities. - Cancels all outstanding debts or other obligations including interest charges owed by the parents or other legally obligated persons. - Terminates all pending actions or proceedings against the parents or other legally obligated persons to recover the debt owed.
+- Repeals the requirement for parents or other legally obligated persons to pay a portion of the cost of their child's support, treatment, and confinement in Department of Children, Youth, and Family's Juvenile Rehabilitation residential facilities and repeals the ability of courts to order the parents or custodial person's to pay or contribute to the payment of the cost of their child's detention. - Cancels all outstanding debts or other obligations including interest charges owed by the parents or other legally obligated persons. - Terminates all pending actions or proceedings against the parents or other legally obligated persons to recover the debt owed.

-Hearing Date: 1/19/22
+Hearing Date: 1/24/22